A Decade Post-Recession: A New Mortgage System

 The mortgage crisis that started in 2007 played a significant part in the recession and its consequences continue to manifest today.
 Traditional lenders are still waiting for clarifications on high-volatility loans, while alternative financing companies are gaining larger shares of the market.
 Kirsten Paul, a licensed Florida mortgage broker and CEO of Florida-based GLORIUS Corp., revealed how the mortgage system changed in the past decade and adapted to the new conventions in the industry.

-How did mortgage companies function at the time?
+How did mortgage companies function during the last recession?

 Back then, it was much easier than today.
 There were fewer regulations and more options to offer creative loans.